Airbnb settles lawsuit with San Francisco

 Airbnb Head of Global Policy Chris Lehane announced today that the company has settled its lawsuit with the city of San Francisco.
 Last year, Airbnb sued San Francisco over the city’s new rental legislation.

 While the city’s laws were well-intentioned, Lehane said on a press call, it had a really onerous process that made it hard for hosts to comply.
-As part of the settlement, Airbnb will offer a streamlined registration process to hosts that make it easy to register their short-term rental with the city, obtain a business license and pay the required fee through Airbnb’s platform.
+As part of the settlement, Airbnb will offer a streamlined registration process to hosts that make it easy to register their short-term rental with the city and obtain a business license through Airbnb’s platform.
+That way, when a potential host signs up for Airbnb, they will have to go through the registration process with the city.

+“You’re not able to be listed unless we’ve taken them through that process,” Lehane said.
+During the sign-up process, potential hosts will be notified that their information will be shared with the city.

+For the other thousands of people hosting their homes on Airbnb’s platform, it should take about eight months from now to get the preexisting host community registered.

+This is how it currently works in New Orleans, Chicago and Denver, Lehane said, so “we’ve gotten to the point where we know internally what we need to do to help facilitate that process.”

-It’s part of Airbnb’s “desire to keep things simple,” Lehane said.
+This streamlined registration with the city via Airbnb’s platform is part of Airbnb’s “desire to keep things simple,” Lehane said.
 That way, hosts have a clear understanding of what they’re supposed to be doing in order to abide by the city’s laws and home-sharing regulations.

+The settlement also requires Airbnb to supply the city with a monthly list of all homes listed on Airbnb, along with information to enable San Francisco to confirm that the unit is registered.
+Right now, there are only 2,100 short-term rental hosts registered in San Francisco, but there are more than 8,000 listed on Airbnb.

 In order for this to be implemented, San Francisco’s board of supervisors will have to endorse the agreement.
 If approved, Lehane said, Airbnb expects the system to be up and running by next year.